-While last year’s wildfires are still fresh in our minds, this summer is already shaping up to deliver increased fire risk in the Willamette Valley and much of the Pacific Northwest.
-Just last month, the National Weather Service in Portland issued a Red Flag Warning for Dry and Unstable Conditions for the Willamette Valley, causing many Oregon counties, including Lane County, to issue burn bans.
+While last year's wildfires are still fresh in our minds, in the Willamette Valley and much of the Pacific Northwest.
+Just last month, the National Weather Service in Portland issued a Red Flag Warning for dry and unstable conditions for the Willamette Valley, causing many Oregon counties, including Lane County, to issue burn bans.
 Now with summer right around the corner and a forecast of hot and dry weather conditions heading our way, we must all be vigilant about fire protection.

 - Keep an eye on your trees.
 Customers are responsible for making sure trees aren’t growing into the service line that delivers power from our distribution system to your house.
 If limbs are getting too close, or if you have a dead tree at risk of falling, contact a professional tree service to trim or remove the tree.